gudron/gudron.php_fpm_config/README.md

     Path to error log file.

   * `daemonize: boolean`
     Send FPM to background.
-Can contains only "on" or "off" string values.
+Can contains only True or False boolean values.

   * `default_pools_params: dict`
     Default pool parameters.
 Like `user`, `group`, `request_terminate_timeout` and etc.